-Trim the beef fillet, cutting away any silvery skin.
+Trim the beef fillet, cutting away the silver membrane.
 Rub a little olive oil over the surface of the meat.
 Grind plenty of black pepper onto a chopping board, and roll the fillet back and forth over the pepper, so all sides are well coated.
 Heat 2 tablespoons (30 ml) of the oil in a frying pan.
 When the oil is very hot, but not quite smoking, add the fillet and brown it quickly on all sides.
 This should take just a few minutes, and the beef should remain quite raw on the inside.
 Remove the beef from the pan and set aside to cool.

 Now make the dressing: combine all the ingredients in a small jug and whisk well.
 Don't add too much salt, as the halloumi cheese is quite salty in its own right.

 Wipe out the frying pan with a piece of kitchen paper and add the remaining two tablespoons of oil.
 Pat the capers quite dry.
 When the oil is hot, add the capers and fry for a minute or so, or until they open into crisp little flowers.
 Fish them out with a slotted spoon and drain on a piece of kitchen paper.

 Arrange the salad leaves on a large platter.
 Finely slice the beef fillet into slim leaves or strips, and arrange them over the salad.
 (It isn't easy to produce wafer-thin slices, but do your best with a very sharp knife.
 Or, flatten them between two pieces of clingfilm using a rolling pin.
 Alternatively, you can place the beef in the freezer for half an hour, which will make it easier to slice.)